Apollon77/homebridge-plugin-wrapper/README.md

 To really start you call *init* method and at the end *finish* to clean up.

 The example contains code how to get and set values.

+## What's changed on Homebridge/HAP-NodeJS?
+* Homeebridge: version.js to return the version of the files "static" instead of a dynamic lookup
+* HAP-NodeJS: HAPServer.js only has minimal functions because not needed
+* HAP-NodeJS: Advertiser.js only has minimal functions because not needed
+* Mocked away: qrcode-terminal, ed25519-hap, ip, chalk

 ## Todo
 * More/Better Documentation :-) (open Issue if you need it)